elastic/cloud-on-k8s/docs/snapshots.md

 kubectl apply -f elasticsearch.yml
 ````

 GCS credentials will be propagated into each node's keystore automatically.
+It can take up to a few minutes, depending the number of secrets in the keystore.
+Nodes don't need to be restarted.

 ## Register the repository in Elasticsearch